Enterprise Value Calculator

-Enterprise value calculator is a tool that helps you calculate enterprise value (EV in short) - a measure of a company's total value.
+The enterprise value calculator is a tool that helps you to calculate enterprise value (EV in short) - a measure of a company's total value.
 In this article, we will explain the overall concept, elaborate on the enterprise value formula and provide a simple example of how to calculate the enterprise value.
 Additionally, we will compare this method of company valuation with market capitalization and clarify when to apply each of them.

 What is enterprise value?